medishen/qiks/README.md

 - **In-Memory Caching**: Efficient and fast in-memory key-value storage.
 - **TTL (Time-To-Live)**: Automatically expires items based on the configured TTL.
-- **Custom Serialization**: Built-in JSON support with the option to provide custom serializers.
 - **Namespaces**: Create isolated cache domains for different parts of your application.
 - **Cache Events**: Listen to cache events (set, get, delete, expire, or custom event).
 - **Eviction Policies**: Supports LRU (Least Recently Used), LFU (Least Frequently Used), MRU (Most Recently Used)